-- Dimension inspection of the pipe is carried out based on the Dimension Standard, final dimension of the pipe must confirm the following standard or it should be as specified in purchaser’s specification.
+Dimension inspection of the pipe is carried out based on the Dimension Standard, the final dimension of the pipe must confirm the following standard or it should be as specified in the purchaser’s specification.

 - For Welded and Seamless Wrought Steel Pipe dimensional requirements are cover in ASME B36.10

 - For Stainless Steel Pipe dimensional requirements are cover in ASME B36.19